Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 * <b>Convergence</b> - No normalisation has bad convergence, it gets stuck in a locak gradient and starts over-fitting.
 Sequence-wise Min-Max scaling and Z-normalisation offer superior results, while Global Min-Max scaling leads to chaos and no proper convergence.

 * <b>Out-of-distribution performance</b> - Upon testing with an example, `[1, 2, 3, 4, 5, 6]`
-  No normalisation ---> `[5, 3, 3, 1, 2, 5]`
+  No normalisation ---> `[4, 1, 4, 4, 2, 2]`
   Z-normalisation ---> `[0, 0, 0, 1, 5, 5]`
   Global Min-Max scaling ---> `[5, 5, 5, 5, 4, 5]`
   Sequence-wise Min-Max scaling ---> `[0, 0, 0, 1, 2, 5]`

   Or for an example `[100, 200, 300, 400, 500, 600]`,
-  No normalisation ---> `[0, 1, 2, 4, 4, 4]`
+  No normalisation ---> `[0, 1, 2, 4, 4, 5]`
   Z-normalisation ---> `[0, 0, 1, 4, 5, 1]`
   Global Min-Max scaling ---> `[5, 0, 5, 5, 0, 5]`
   Sequence-wise Min-Max scaling ---> `[0, 2, 5, 3, 5, 2]`
   It <i>can</i> be argued that Z-Normalisation and Sequence-wise Min-Max scaling are much better than the other options, as they do seem to rank outliers somewhat   well.

+#### Categorical Embeddings vs Continuous Representations